generation-org/jwd-final-project/task-1/README.md

 ## Results

-You should have implemented the different screens of your application, meeting the following **assesment criteria**:
+You should have implemented the different screens of your application.

-* Contains a Task Form with the required information (Name, Description, AssignedTo, DueDate, Status).
-* Contains a Task Layout with the required information (Name, Description, AssignedTo, DueDate, Status).
-* Wireframe solves all the UI challenges to represent the Task Planner and a clear view of a Task with the required fields (Name, Description, AssignedTo, DueDate, Status).
+Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.

 ## Example